 Achievements in Ignorance: Ed's lack of intelligence can allow him to do the physically impossible, such as in Will Work For Ed when he puts his work boots on facing backwards, and in The Call Him Mr. Ed when he builds a tower of miscellaneous junk all the way up to the moon.

 Adorably Precocious Child: Edd fits the bill somewhat.
-While being the most mature of the bunch, he does have a childish fondness for jawbreakers.
+While being the most mature of the bunch, he does have a childish fondness for jawbreakers like everyone else.

 Averted in "Brother, Can You Spare an Ed?", where Eddy is the only one punished while Ed and Edd were completely repentant about what happenednote Eddy wheedled Ed into spending Sarah's candy money on himself and promised to pay Sarah back.
 They did suffer some abuse from Eddy, but in the end he got the brunt of it.

 And again in "A Case of Ed" when Edd gets Kevin to beat up the other two for teasing them both.

 Zig-zagged in "Pain in the Ed", where Eddy caused all the problems while Ed and Edd were innocent.
 Ed got away, Edd got beat up a little, and Eddy got the worst of it.